 Our encounter with Japan's age-old traditions and modern cityscapes at its end, we take a transfer by airport shuttle service to Kansai International Airport or Osaka Itami Airport for our onward flight.
 Alternatively, continue to Hiroshima by choosing the 13 day itinerary.

 Prices shown are per person based on two people sharing a twin room.
 To request a personalized travel quote, click "Request Quote" and a Travel Specialist will send your custom quote including airfare if requested.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-Experience the ambience of a traditional Japanese Tea Ceremony with a professional Tea Master who will have spent many years leaning his craft which is often presented in a ceremony influenced by Zen Buddhism.
-Learn about the history and culture of tea making in Japan and observe how the powdered green tea (matcha) is prepared by adding boiling water and mixing it with a bamboo whisk.
+Experience the ambiance of a traditional Japanese Tea Ceremony with a professional Tea Master who will have spent many years learning his craft which is often presented in a ceremony influenced by Zen Buddhism.
+Learn about the history and culture of tea making in Japan and observe how powdered green tea (matcha) is prepared by adding boiling water and mixing it with a bamboo whisk.
 There will also be an explanation on the Japanese way of making and drinking tea.
-Take the opportunity to try some Japanese sweets and afterwards, having observed the skill involved in making the tea, have a go at making your own!
+Take the opportunity to try some Japanese sweets and afterward, having observed the skill involved in making the tea, have a go at making your own!
 The price shown is in Japanese Yen.